 The keto diet is designed to provoke a change in the primary energy source our body uses.
 A regular diet contains a lot more carbs than fats and proteins, so the body regularly breaks down the carbs into glucose.
 Glucose is the main source of energy for the body.
 This is because it is the easiest molecule for your body to convert and use as energy so it makes sense that the body will choose it over other energy sources (11).
-However when you are consuming fewer carbs, the body lacks sufficient material for the conversion to glucose and this sets up a condition requiring the body to go into a state of ketosis.
+However, when you are consuming fewer carbs, the body lacks sufficient material for the conversion to glucose and this sets up a condition requiring the body to go into a state of ketosis.

-Ketosis is a natural process that occurs in your body and so in a short time it becomes efficient in using fats to convert to glucose for the production of energy for the body.
-The body responds in this way because it needs energy to survive and the carbs present cannot supply it with the necessary energy to undertake all of the day’s normal activities.
+Ketosis is a natural process that occurs in your body and so in a short time, it becomes efficient in using fats to convert to glucose for the production of energy for the body.
+The body responds in this way because it needs the energy to survive and the carbs present cannot supply it with the necessary energy to undertake all of the day’s normal activities.
 The body thus breaks down available fats into ketones within the liver.
 The ketones are then used to provide the body with the required energy (7).

 Types Of Keto Diets